MIC-DKFZ/nnUNet/documentation/setting_up_paths.md

 is where it will save them.

 ### How to set environment variables
-(nnU-Net was developed for Ubuntu/Linux.
+(nnU-Net was developed for Linux.
 The following guide is intended for this operating system and will not work on others.
 We do not provide support for other operating systems!)

 There are several ways you can do this.
 The most common one is to set the paths in your .bashrc file, which is located